hoffmanick/fairos/research.md

   <div id = 'b'>
     <div class="abtext begin" id="interoptext">
     <h4>Mapping the Interoperability Landscape<strong>.</strong></h4>
-      <p>We are interviewing data managers and disciplinary practitioners to map the ways they interoperate data, suprporting aims 1 and 3.</p>
+      <p>We are interviewing data managers and disciplinary practitioners to map the ways they interoperate data, supporting aims 1 and 3.</p>
     <h4>Case Study: Linking data across repositories<strong>.</strong></h4>
       <p>Using our focal repositories as a case study, we are developing a workflow to enhance data linkages, furthering all our aims.</p>
     <h4>Neotoma constituent database landing pages<strong>.</strong></h4>